tencent-quantum-lab/tensorcircuit/docs/source/quickstart.rst

 For beta version usage, one needs to install tensorcircuit package from GitHub.
 For development and PR workflow, please refer to `contribution <contribution.html>`__ instead.

-For private tensorcircuit-dev repo, one needs to firstly configure the SSH key on GitHub and locally, please refer to `GitHub doc <https://docs.github.com/en/authentication/connecting-to-github-with-ssh>`__
+For private tensorcircuit-dev repo, one needs to first configure the SSH key on GitHub and locally, please refer to `GitHub doc <https://docs.github.com/en/authentication/connecting-to-github-with-ssh>`__

 Then try ``pip3 install --force-reinstall git+ssh://git@github.com/quclub/tensorcircuit-dev.git`` in shell.

-Depending on one's need, one may further pip install tensorflow (for tensorflow backend) or jax and jaxlib (for jax backend) or `cotengra <https://github.com/jcmgray/cotengra>`__ (for more advanced tensornetwork contraction path solver).
+Depending on one's need, one may further pip install tensorflow (for TensorFlow backend) or jax and jaxlib (for jax backend) or `cotengra <https://github.com/jcmgray/cotengra>`__ (for more advanced tensornetwork contraction path solver).

-If one needs circuit visualization on JupyterLab, python package `wand <https://docs.wand-py.org/en/0.6.7/>`__ and its binary bindings as well as LaTeX installation is required.
+If one needs circuit visualization on JupyterLab, python package `wand <https://docs.wand-py.org/en/0.6.7/>`__ and its binary bindings, as well as LaTeX installation, are required.

 Circuit Object